Home › Blog › Project Management › 12 Free Project Management Software in 2026 (Reviewed & Ranked)

 Cons:

-• Visual design feels less modern compared to other tools
+• Visual design feels less modern compared to other tools on this list

 Pricing: